STS Group: History

 STS Group was founded in 1997 by merging Shanta Group, Tropica Group and Sepal Group, the three business houses that were operating independently.
 The acronym S-T-S came from the first three letters of these three corporate business houses in Bangladesh.
 The group's goal was to provide healthcare and education with participation of local and foreign entrepreneurs.

 It established International School Dhaka in 1998 and is located in Bashundhara Residential Area.

 It established International Training Centre in 2006.

 In 2005, it started Apollo Hospital Dhaka which would be rebranded to Evercare Hospital in 2020.

 STS Group established DPS STS School as a joint venture with the Delhi Public School in 2009 at Sector 15 of Uttara.
 The school was inaugurated by Nurul Islam Nahid, Minister of Education, and Rashed Khan Menon, member of parliament, in August 2009.
-STS School Sunvalley was established for Sunvalley Abashon Project, a housing project in eastern Dhaka.
+Glenrich International School was established in Sunvalley Abashon Project, a housing project in eastern Dhaka.

 Universal College Bangladesh was created as a partner of the Australian Monash University and awards degrees from Monash.
 In 2022, it started offering degrees from London School of Economics and the University of London.

 STS Nursing College was established in 2019.

-In 2020, STS Group sold their majority shares to the CDC Group, which is owned by the United Kingdom government through British International Investment.
+In 2020, STS Holdings Ltd. sold their majority shares to the CDC Group, which is owned by the United Kingdom government through British International Investment.
 The Minister of Commerce of Bangladesh, Tipu Munshi, is a shareholder of the STS Group.

 In 2021, the under construction Apollo Hospital Chattogram was renamed to Evercare Hospitals Chattogram.